Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Conflict with Azerbaijan

 Turkey is not the only country Armenia despises.
 There’s also the neighboring country, Azerbaijan.
 But why?
-An area, Nagorno-Karabagh.
-After the USSR’s dissolution, Nagorno-Karabagh, populated by 80% of Armenian people, became part of Azerbaijan.
-Nagorno-Karabach wants its independence, or to be part of Armenia.
+An area, Nagorno-Karabakh.
+After the USSR’s dissolution, Nagorno-Karabakh, populated by 80% of Armenian people, became part of Azerbaijan.
+Nagorno-Karabakh wants its independence, or to be part of Armenia.
 And Armenia wants this region to be part of their country.
 Because of this disagreement, Armenians cannot go to Azerbaijan, and vice versa.
 No flights/trains/buses from one country to the other, and they’re like side by side.
-In Armenia, I tried to check Azerbaijan Airlines’ website, it was blocked… I had to use a VPN… Anyway, the conflict lasts for decades…
+In Armenia, I tried to check Azerbaijan Airlines’ website, it was blocked… I had to use a VPN… Anyway, the conflict lasts for decades… Wanna go to Nagorno-Karabakh?
+Here are a few Armenia itineraries with Nagorno Karabakh.

 What to do in Yerevan